The Davis Center

 What Makes Us Different

-The Davis Center is a unique, one-of-a-kind center and is recognized as the world's premier sound therapy center.
+The Davis Center has been a unique, one-of-a-kind center and has been recognized as the world's premier sound therapy center.
+Starting with December 2014, Dorinne Davis, creator of the concepts used with The Davis Center is semi-retiring.
+Ms. Davis has designed a unique philosophy and it is important to know these foundations of her approach.
 There are differences between the terms 'sound healing', 'sound therapy' and 'sound-based therapy'.
 Sound healing--Uses tones, mantras, various rhythms and sound patterns, and other sounding techniques to support change with the body's energy patterns.
 Sound therapy--Uses specific notes of the musical scales to make change with the body's energy patterns usually with a sounding source.
 Sound-based therapy--Uses sound vibration with special equipment, specific programs, modified music, and/or specific tones/beats, the need for which is identified with appropriate testing.
 Sound-based therapy fits under the term sound therapy so The Davis Center is considered a sound therapy center.
+With Ms. Davis' semi-retiring, a physical center is no longer a reality.
+Instead, she will work from her Syracuse NY location in order to continue offering her proprietary testing and services as her schedule/time permits.

 Ms. Davis' background in both educational and rehabilitative audiology as well as her background as a teacher are important components within The Davis Model of Sound Intervention® because her knowledge of sound, education, learning in general, and development are all blended into how the process works.
-She did not just learn and train in 20 different sound-based therapies.
-She evaluated how each therapy process worked with The Tree analogy and began to recognize the importance of how the therapies support each other for maximum benefit.
+She did not just learn and train in 21 different sound-based therapies.
+She evaluated how each therapy process worked with The Tree of Sound Enhancement Therapy® and began to recognize the importance of how the therapies support each other for maximum benefit.

 Her early non-published research with the acoustic reflex and central auditory processing skills helped identify that sound-based therapies can make change physiologically and perceptually.
 Her quest to find the further connections between the voice, the ear and the brain all support a unique perspective on how the body receives and emits sound.
 She is recognized as the foremost specialist in sound-based therapy because of how she integrates the various therapies into her Davis Model.
 Her book Sound Bodies through Sound Therapy is considered the most comprehensive book on sound-based therapy.
 When new therapies are introduced, the developer typically seeks out Ms. Davis to determine where on The Tree of Sound Enhancement Therapy® their specific therapy fits.